DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Acknowledgments

 \section{Acknowledgments}

 We thank the reviewers for their constructive feedback.
 We are grateful to the Slingshot AI team for their valuable discussions, ideas, and foundational work that made this research possible.
-Special thanks to Jinghong Chen for his help in reviewing and improving this work.
-Finally, we extend our deepest gratitude to the users of Ash, our mental health support chatbot, who opted in to provide the data used for this study.
+We also extend our deepest gratitude to the users of Ash, our mental health support chatbot, who opted in to provide the data used for this study.